 o It was not affecting your ability to drive safely.

 The side-effects most commonly seen with morphine and other opioids are respiratory depression, nausea, vomiting, constipation, drowsiness and confusion.
 With long term use these symptoms generally lessen, although constipation frequently persists.

 The following adverse effects are from published literature and frequencies are not known.

-Restlessness, mood changes, hallucinations, delirium, disorientation, excitation, agitation, sleep disturbance.
+Restlessness, mood changes, hallucinations, delirium, disorientation, excitation, agitation, sleep disturbance, dependence.

 Nervous system disorders

 Headache, vertigo, euphoria, dsyphoria, dizziness, taste disturbances, seizures, paraesthesia, raised intracranial pressure, hyperhidrosis, allodynia and hyperalgesia (see section 4.4).